Lessons - Lost Trail Ski Area

 Cancellation Policy

 • Payment and Non-Refundability: Full payment for the program is required upon registration.
-Please note that all payments are non-refundable.
+Please note all payments are non-refundable (no partial refunds either).
 This policy is in place to ensure the sustainability of our program and the quality of experience for all participants.

 SKIING LEVELS 1 – 9